openshift-online/ocm-support-cli/README.md

 Use the `create` subcommand to create registry credentials for current account.

-The following flags are available for `registryCredentials create`:

 #### Displaying registry credentials

 Use the `show` subcommand to to see registry credentials, passing accountID.

-The following flags are available for `registryCredentials show`:

 #### Deleting registry credentials